-Timothy hay is an excellent source of roughage for equine diets.
-Horsemen often have to decide if they should purchase the first or second cutting of timothy hay for their horses.
-Many believe that the nutritional quality of first-cutting timothy hay is inferior to the second cutting.
-While this may be true in some cases, this assumption is really erroneous if first-cutting hay is harvested from a weed-free field at an early stage of growth before the stem becomes larger and coarser.
+Timothy hay is an excellent source of fiber and roughage to include in your horse's diet.
+As a horse owner, you'll have to decide if you should purchase first or second cutting of Timothy hay.
+You may have heard that the nutritional quality of first cutting Timothy hay is inferior to the second cutting.
+While this may be true in some cases, this really depends on farming practices, such as if first-cutting hay is harvested from a weed-free field at an early stage of growth before the stem becomes larger and coarser.